Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

 and $V$ is a Skorohod disturbance for $D$ that satisfies

 In the last two equations, we make the assumption that the censoring variable $C$ is independent of the disturbances $U$ and $V$.
-This variable can, in principle, be included in $W$.
-To recover the conditional quantile function of the latent response variable in equation (\ref{2.2}), it is important to condition on an unobserved regressor $V$ which plays the role of a \textquotedblleft control variable.\textquotedblright \ Equation (\ref{2.3}) allows us to recover this unobserved regressor as a residual that explains movements in the variable $D$, conditional on the set of instruments and other covariates. \
+This variable can, in principle, be included in $W$. \ To recover the conditional quantile function of the latent response variable in equation (\ref{2.2}), it is important to condition on an unobserved regressor $V$ which plays the role of a \textquotedblleft control variable.\textquotedblright \ Equation (\ref{2.3}) allows us to recover this unobserved regressor as a residual that explains movements in the variable $D$, conditional on the set of instruments and other covariates. \ The main identification conditions are the exclusion restriction of $Z$ in equation (\ref{2.2}), and the relevance condition of $Z$ in equation (\ref{2.3}).
+These conditions permit $V$ to have independent variation of $D$ and $W$. \